 As you can imagine, based on the name, program sense is another critical part of technical program management.
 After all, the role is centered around the management of "programs."
 A candidate's program sense refers to their capacity to understand/improve the programs they manage.
 Program sense involves such things as choice of methodology, the delivery/implementation of programs, the management of limited resources, and evaluating risks.
 Facebook, in particular, will be investigating their candidates' abilities to define program roadmaps, support their teams, manage resources, and handle the adversity that comes along the way.

 Another crucial aspect of the TPM role is called cross-functional partnerships.
 This refers to the working relationships and partnerships that must be formed by TPMs as they go about developing and implementing their programs.
 When it comes to Facebook TPMs, the company assesses how candidates build relationships, get buy-in and feedback from peers and other stakeholders, and how they manage interpersonal challenges.

 Technical Project Retrospective

 One unique aspect of the Facebook TPM interview is something called the technical project retrospective.
 These interview questions will involve candidates being asked to dive deep into an ambiguous technical problem.
 Often, your interviewer will deliberately try to ask you about a subject outside your comfort zone or area of expertise.
 Here, your candidacy will be assessed based upon your ability to communicate your solution clearly, handle any constraints, and navigate through the problem itself.
-To help you prepare for this section of the interview, you can check out our system design fundamentals module in our TPM course.

 Leadership & Team Collaboration